Proverbs 29:18

 “Where there is no vision, the people are unrestrained, but happy is he who keeps the law.”

 During the time of the judges in ancient Israel, God’s covenant people, those who should have known God and should have been ready to do His will, but the Word of God was rare in those days, and the result was that every person was doing what was right in his own eyes (Judges 21:25).
-It appears the people were not submitting to what they knew of God and His purpose.
+In other words, the people were not submitting to what they knew of God and His purpose.

 The word vision means “revelation.”
 The sum of this shows that one’s attitude toward what has been revealed to them will determine what life will produce for them.
 The book of Judges exposes what the people’s attitude was toward what had been revealed to them through the prophets and judges God has sent to them.
 Since they did not have a good attitude toward what God had revealed to them, the Word of God was rare.